nithin001/react-catalogue/README.md

            CatalogItem
        ArticleView
          Article
-     Footer
    ~~~~
    * I took a shot at building the Header Component.
 Used a mix of shallow testing and react-test-renderer.
-   * [Assumption] The total number of items in the cart is the distinct SKUs present in the cart.
-This can be easily changed to include the count of each item also.
    * The skeleton of all the components are completed.
 Parts that are missing:
      * Calling the APIs
      * Tie all the pieces together